Grevillea dilatata: Taxonomy

 This species was once considered part of Grevillea ilicifolia, where it was known as Grevillea ilicifolia var. dilatata.
 A morphological study published in 2004 resulted in G. ilicifolia being separated into three species and four subspecies.
 The specific epithet (dilatata) is a Latin word meaning "expanded" or "widened".
 In some publications, it is still referred to as Grevillea ilicifolia var. dilatata.

 Distribution and habitat

-This species can be found in mallee, heath and shrubland habitats in south-eastern South Australia, including the York and Eyre peninsulas and Kangaroo Island.
+This species can be found in mallee, heath and shrubland habitats in south-eastern South Australia, including the Yorke and Eyre peninsulas and Kangaroo Island.

 Conservation status

-Grevillea dilatata is listed as Vulnerable on the IUCN Red List of Threatened Species, as it has lost 30% of its habitat from the 1980s to now due to land clearing for agriculture.
+Grevillea dilatata is listed as vulnerable on the IUCN Red List of Threatened Species, as it has lost 30% of its habitat from the 1980s to now due to land clearing for agriculture.
 It is currently threatened by habitat loss and fragmentation for agriculture and competition with invasive weeds.
-The population ia likely to be currently stable and it appears to be locally common within its distribution.
+The population is likely to be currently stable and it appears to be locally common within its distribution.